Skip to main content

 Technical Analysis

-The SureForms plugin for WordPress, widely used for contact forms, custom forms, and calculators, contains a Cross-Site Request Forgery (CSRF) vulnerability identified as CVE-2025-12535.
-This vulnerability arises because the plugin distributes generic WordPress REST API nonces (wp_rest) to unauthenticated users through the 'wp_ajax_nopriv_rest-nonce' action.
-Normally, nonces are used to protect against CSRF by ensuring that requests originate from legitimate users.
-However, SureForms incorrectly uses generic REST nonces instead of form-specific nonces, which means that any unauthenticated attacker can obtain a valid nonce and use it to bypass CSRF protections on REST API endpoints that rely solely on nonce verification without additional authentication or authorization checks.
-This allows attackers to perform unauthorized actions, such as triggering the plugin’s post-submission hooks, which could lead to data manipulation or execution of unintended workflows.
-Furthermore, because the vulnerability affects REST endpoints, it might also impact other plugins that rely on similar nonce-based protections.
-The vulnerability affects all versions up to and including 1.13.1, with no patch currently available.
-The CVSS v3.1 base score is 5.3 (medium), reflecting that the attack vector is network-based, requires no privileges or user interaction, and impacts integrity but not confidentiality or availability.
-No known exploits have been reported in the wild as of the publication date.
-The root cause is the improper use of generic nonces for unauthenticated REST API access, which is a deviation from best practices that recommend form-specific nonces or additional authentication layers for sensitive operations.
+CVE-2025-12535 identifies a Cross-Site Request Forgery (CSRF) vulnerability in the SureForms plugin for WordPress, which is widely used for creating contact forms, custom forms, calculators, and more.
+The root cause lies in the plugin’s distribution of generic WordPress REST API nonces (wp_rest) to unauthenticated users through the 'wp_ajax_nopriv_rest-nonce' action.
+Normally, nonces are used to verify that requests originate from legitimate users to prevent CSRF attacks.
+However, SureForms incorrectly uses generic REST nonces rather than form-specific nonces, which are unique and tied to particular actions or forms.
+This design flaw allows unauthenticated attackers to bypass CSRF protections on REST API endpoints that rely solely on nonce verification without additional authentication or authorization checks.
+Consequently, attackers can invoke unauthorized actions such as triggering the plugin’s post-submission hooks, which may lead to unintended data processing or manipulation.
+Furthermore, because the vulnerability affects REST endpoints, it could potentially be leveraged to interact with other plugins that rely on similar nonce-based protections, broadening the attack surface.
+The vulnerability affects all versions up to and including 1.13.1.
+The CVSS v3.1 base score is 5.3 (medium severity), reflecting that the attack vector is network-based, requires no privileges or user interaction, and impacts integrity but not confidentiality or availability.
+No public exploits have been reported yet, but the vulnerability’s presence in a popular WordPress plugin makes it a notable risk.
+The issue was publicly disclosed on November 19, 2025, with no patch links currently available, indicating that users should monitor vendor updates closely.

 Potential Impact